xdg_wm_base

 suspendedsince 69

-Surface repaint is suspended
+surface repaint is suspended

 The surface is currently not ordinarily being repainted; for example because its content is occluded by another window, or its outputs are switched off due to screen locking.

-Types of state on the surface
+types of state on the surface

 The different state values used on the surface.
 This is designed for state values like maximized, fullscreen.
 It is paired with the configure event to ensure that both the client and the compositor setting the state can be synchronized.